twbs/bootstrap-sass/CONTRIBUTING.md

 # Contributing to bootstrap-sass

-## Upstream Converter
+## Asset Changes

-Upsteam changes to the Twitter Bootstrap project can be pulled in using the `convert` rake task.
+Any changes to `bootstrap-sass` assets (scss, javascripts, fonts) should be checked against the `convert` rake task.

-Here's an example run that would pull down the `3.0.0-wip` branch from the main twitter/bootstrap repo:

-    % bundle exec rake 'convert[3.0.0-wip]'

-The latest converter script is located [here](https://github.com/intridea/bootstrap-sass/blob/3.0.0-wip/tasks/converter.rb) and attempts to do the following:

-* Convert upsteam bootstrap Less files to the matching Scss file.
-* TODO: Copy upstream javascript, images and other assets into the bootstrap-sass assets directory.

-This conversion is not perfect at this time so manual fixes to the resulting Scss will necessary.
-See [these github issues](https://github.com/intridea/bootstrap-sass/issues?labels=converter&state=open) tagged with `conversion` which track the current shortcomings of the conversion process.
+For usage instructions, see the [README](https://github.com/intridea/bootstrap-sass/edit/3.0.0-wip/README.md).

+If something is broken in the converter, it's preferable to update the converter along with the asset itself.

 ## Bugs